Evolutionary network games: equilibria from imitation and best-response dynamics: Conclusion

-When going to a more demanding evolutionary rule, BR does lead by construction to Nash equilibria{---when players are fully rational and do not make mistakes}.
+When going to a more demanding evolutionary rule, BR does lead by construction to Nash equilibria---when players are fully rational and do not make mistakes.
 We are then able to obtain predictions on the average level of cooperation for the best-shot game but still many possible equilibria are compatible with that value.
-Predictions are less clear for the case of coordination, due to the fact that in an intermediate range of initial conditions equilibria with finite densities of cooperators are found.
-The general picture remains the same in terms of finding full defection or full cooperation for low or high initial cooperation, but this intermediate region proves much more complicated to analyze.
+Predictions are less specific for the coordination game, due to the fact that---in an intermediate range of initial conditions---different equilibria with finite densities of cooperators are found.
+The general picture remains the same in terms of finding full defection or full cooperation for low or high initial cooperation, but the intermediate region is much more difficult to study.

-Finally, we have probed into the issue of degree heterogeneity by considering more complex network topologies.
+Besides, we have probed into the issue of degree heterogeneity by considering more complex network topologies.
 Generally speaking, the results do not change much, at least qualitatively, for any of the dynamics applied to the best-shot game.
-The coordination game is more difficult to deal with in this context but we were able to show that, when when the number of connections is very heterogeneous, cooperation may obtain even if the incentive for cooperation is very small.
-In any event, from what we have been able to learn, our results tend to indicate that the dynamics is much more relevant than the network structure in determining the result of the evolutionary process.
+The coordination game is more difficult to deal with in this context but we were able to show that, when the number of connections is very heterogeneous, cooperation may obtain even if the incentive for cooperation vanishes.
+This vanishing of the transition point is reminiscent of what occurs for other processes on scale-free networks, such as percolation of epidemic spreading~\cite{Dorogovtsev2008}.
+Interestingly, our results are in contrast with \cite{bram:2007}, in the sense that---for our dynamical approach---coordination games are more affected by the network (and are henceforth more difficult to tackle) that anti-coordination ones.